salesforce/codeceptjs-bdd/packages/codeceptjs-cucumber/README.md

 ## About

-> This is the E2E framework with CodeceptJS and Cucumber.
+> This is the BDD framework with CodeceptJS and Cucumber.
 Integrates with Sauce Labs, uses Should.js assertion library.
 Runs cross-browsers tests in Parallel on SauceLabs.

 ## Run